wawansoer/Laravel-Inertia-Vue/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

 ## About This Repository

 This is a full-stack project simple CRUD project with

 -   Laravel
 -   Inertia
 -   Vue

 ## Prerequisites

 Before you begin, make sure you have the following prerequisites installed:

 -   PHP and Composer
 -   Laravel CLI
 -   Node.js and npm
 -   MySQL

 ## How To Start The Project

 -   Install dependency using composer by run this code :

     ```console
     composer install
     ```

 -   Install dependency using NPM by run this code :

     ```console
     npm install
     ```

 -   Set up your .env using this command :
     ```console
-    cp env.example .env
+    cp .env.example .env
+    ```
+-   Make sure database connection configure correctly and run this code to generate tables :
+    ```console
+    php artisan key:generate
     ```
 -   Make sure database connection configure correctly and run this code to generate tables :
     ```console
     php artisan migrate
     ```
 -   Generate dummy data by using this command :
     ```console
     php artisan db:seed
     ```
 -   Run Back End By using this :
     ```console
     php artisan serve
     ```
 -   Run Front End By using this :
     ```console
     npm run dev
     ```
     or you can build the front end app by using :
     ```console
     npm run build
     ```
     if you build the Front End App you don't have to run _npm run dev_ to use thi application
 -   Run this code to know what's inside this app :
     ```console
     php artisan route:list
     ```

 ## License